solana-labs/solana/docs/src/proposals/optimistic-confirmation-and-slashing.md

 their last fork, unless they can construct a proof that their fork cannot reach finality.
 The way validators construct this proof is by collecting votes for all the other forks, excluding their own.
-If the set of valid votes represents over ⅓+X of the epoch stake weight, there is no way for the validators current fork to reach ⅔+ finality.
+If the set of valid votes represents over 1/3+X of the epoch stake weight, there is no way for the validators current fork to reach 2/3+ finality.
 The validator hashes the proof (creates a witness) and submits it with their vote for the alternative fork.
 If 2/3+ votes for the same block, it is impossible for any of the nodes to construct this